Rampage (2009 film): Plot

-After killing a restaurant waitress to reinforce the case that Evan, who had argued with the waitress, was the killer, Bill calls Evan, who is in a forest nearby expecting him for a mano-a-mano paintball competition.
+After killing a restaurant waitress with whom Evan had previously argued, Bill calls Evan, who is in a forest nearby, expecting him for a mano-a-mano paintball competition.
 Bill drives to the forest and is pursued by several police officers, led by Sheriff Melvoy.
 Bill kills most of the officers with explosives and flees into the forest, pursued by Melvoy, the only surviving policeman.
 When he arrives at the forest, Bill ambushes Melvoy, stabbing him and leaving him to die.
-Finding Evan, Bill immobilizes him with a stun gun and then places one of his pistols in Evan's hand, shooting him in the head to give the illusion of suicide.
-Bill puts the armor suit and weapons on Evan's corpse, leaves the forest, and burns remaining evidence in a barrel.
+Finding Evan, Bill immobilizes him with a stun gun and then stages a suicide by placing one of his pistols in Evan's hand and shooting him in the head.
+Bill puts the armor suit and weapons on Evan's corpse, leaves the forest, and burns the remaining evidence.

 Bill then returns home before his parents arrive with horror stories about the killings in town.
-While they are conversing in front of the television, news stations report that they have identified the killer as Evan, and that at least 93 people have been killed in the rampage.
-In his room, while packing his belongings and the stolen bank money, Bill hears a local television news report that police have arrested Evan's father, an activist during the Vietnam War era, who is claiming the innocence of his son and accusing Bill of the crime.
+While they are conversing in front of the TV, news stations report that they have identified the killer as Evan, and that at least 93 people have been killed in the rampage.
+In his room, while packing his belongings and the stolen bank money, Bill hears a local TV news report that police have arrested Evan's father, an activist during the Vietnam War era, who is claiming the innocence of his son and accusing Bill of the crime.
 Bill fills a briefcase with the stolen money and prepares to leave.
 The story concludes with a home video of Bill announcing his departure on a personal quest to unknown whereabouts, to further reduce the world's population.
-A text indicates Bill had disappeared from that point on, and two years later, his video recording found its way onto the Internet.
+A text indicates that Bill disappeared from that point on, and two years later, his video recording was found on the Internet.